Azure/azure-kusto-go/README.md

 ## Intro
 This is a data plane SDK (it is for interacting with Azure Data Explorer (Kusto) service).
 For the control plane (resource administration), go [here](https://github.com/Azure/azure-sdk-for-go/tree/master/services/kusto/mgmt).

-Use the data plane SDK `github.com/Azure/azure-kusto-go/azkustodata` in your application to:
+Use `github.com/Azure/azure-kusto-go/azkustodata` in your application to:

 - Query Kusto/Azure Data Explorer clusters for rows, optionally into structs.

+Use `github.com/Azure/azure-kusto-go/azkustoingest` in your application to:
 - Import data into Kusto from local file, Azure Blob Storage file, Stream, or an `io.Reader`.